“Committed to the preservation and education of the Japanese culture and arts.”

 Kodomo no Hi (Children’s Day) is celebrated close to Hina Matsuri (Girl’s Day Celebration) around March 3 at the Kukui Grove Shopping Center Center Stage.
 A mini show is held to have our young people of each school participate and anyone who is interested in showing their talents.
 Some years we are fortunate to have a store space offered to display a Hinamatsuri Doll Set and a Boy’s Day set along with other displays i.e. ikebana, sumie, etc.

 Matsuri Kauai has ended for 2023.
-Check back for next year's event.
+Check back for this year's event.